About This Policy

 - raise their cumulative GPA to 2.0 or higher in one term to return to good academic standing.

-- meet with an Academic Advisor (check NEST if you are unsure where to find your advisor, or call Academic Success Center /University College/ Center for Leadership and Engagement).
+- meet with an Academic Advisor (check NEST if you are unsure where to find your advisor, or call Center for Academic Success and Tutoring /University College/ Center for Leadership and Engagement).

 - participate in and successfully complete the Academic Progress Program, which will be outlined and discussed with more details in your initial appointment.
 The Academic Progress Program consists of mandatory advising, tutoring and workshops.